Establishing Persistence Using the Startup Folder¶

 -

-All users Startup folder:
+All users Startup folder (runs for all accounts):

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\